-SPOTLIGHT ON INDUSTRY: Dr Alexandros Chatgilialoglu, CEO, Remembrane Srl
+SPOTLIGHT ON INDUSTRY: Alexandros Chatgilialoglu, CEO, Remembrane Srl

 Alexandros Chatgilialoglu, CEO, Remembrane Srl